 Practical Nursing Admission Requirements

-- Completion of two high school Regents math courses with a grade of 75 or above on the second New York State Regents mathematics examination, or
+- Intermediate Algebra (MATH 106) with a grade of C or better, or 2 NYS high school regents math courses with a grade of 75 or above on two New York State Regents mathematics examinations

 Candidates must have earned the following to be considered for transfer into the practical nursing program: